1-Day High Energy Narrative Prototyping Course

 Part 3: Creating Your Own Narrative Prototype

-Individual or small-group exercises, designed to clarify current professional challenges and context that will form the basis of a Narrative Prototype, unique to your needs.
-These strategic stories will be reviewed by peers and facilitators, allowing for iterations that improve the final outcome, and give a template for future revision in a creative team environment.
+Individual or small-group exercises, designed to clarify challenges and context that will form the basis, unique to your needs.
+These stories will be reviewed by peers and facilitators, allowing for iterations that improve the final outcome, and give a template for future revision in a creative team environment.

 Part 4: Using Narrative to Align Design Efforts